tylerjwoodfin/securedata/README.md

 ## Disclaimers

-- This is an early stage project.
-There are still some things to tweak, and although I've done quite a bit of testing, I can't guarantee everything that works on my machine will work on yours.
+- Although I've done quite a bit of testing, I can't guarantee everything that works on my machine will work on yours.
 Always back up your data to multiple places to avoid data loss.
 - If you find any issues, please contact me... or get your hands dirty and raise a PR!